mla/text-forge/README.md

 result in stored internally as $forge->{captures}{ $name }.

-Note that multiple calls to content\_for() with the same name are concatenated together (not overwritten); this allows, for example, to have multiple calls to something like content\_for('head', ...) in various places, which are aggregated together and inserted at the head of the document.
+Note that multiple calls to content\_for() with the same name are concatenated together (not overwritten); this allows, for example, multiple calls to something like content\_for('head', ...) in various places, which are aggregated together and inserted at the head of the document.